 This TV doesn't support any variable refresh rate technology.

-Much like the LG UN6950, the LG UN7000 has an incredibly low input lag.
+The LG UN7000 has an incredibly low input lag.
 You have to be in 'Game' mode to achieve the lowest input lag possible.
 There's also an 'Auto Low Latency Mode' that automatically switches the TV into 'Game' mode when you launch a game from a compatible device.
 Enable Instant Game Response for it to work.

 If you plan on using this TV as a computer monitor and want low input lag, simply set the input icon to 'PC'.